-- If you would like to access a university record that requires special permission (as described below), please contact us.
-Our staff will direct you through the steps for seeking permission.
+- If you would like to access a university record that requires special permission (as described below), please complete this online form.
+Our staff will contact you to discuss the next steps for your request.

 - Give us advance notice in order to view records that are stored off-site.

 - Individuals or organizations donating material to the University Archives may set conditions on use.

-- The University Archvist may close fragile or unprocessed materials at her discretion.
+- The University Archivist may close fragile or unprocessed materials at her discretion.

 University Administrative Records